What are some alternative words for termination?

 Synonyms for termination

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term termination.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word termination.

 Wiktionary